grafana/loki/docs/configuration/README.md

 # Configures how Loki will store data in the specific store.
 [chunk_store_config: <chunk_store_config>]

-# Configures the chunk index scema and where it is stored.
+# Configures the chunk index schema and where it is stored.
 [schema_config: <schema_config>]

 # Configures limits per-tenant or globally